clawpack/clawpack/README.md

 pip install -e .
 ```

+## Contributing to Clawpack!

+If you'd like to contribute to Clawpack, you do not need to worry about the submodules.
+Just checkout a branch in the package you are updating and push your changes as a pull request.
+Just be sure to post your pull requests at the same time (and refer to the other pull requests) when submitting coordinated changes.

+### Steps for contributors
+* make local changes in one or more packages
+* test your changes, if they're not testable, please add a test!
+* commit and publish (push) your changes
+* submit pull requests for each package you've modified

+Optionally, you may also create a top-level clawpack branch and submit a pull request showing how your changes work together.
+This is especially recommended if you are unable to create working tests otherwise.
+Remember that you need to push commits in your submodules to GitHub before you can open a pull request that refers to those commits.

 ## Creating a development version of Clawpack for modification on GitHub/submitting pull requests

 First, head to http://github.com/clawpack and fork all repositories that you will be working with.
 You will probably need to fork all of the following: